dmoranj/mltrainingtools/README.md

 ## cmdlogging

-This module contains some simple logging utilitis for command line experiments.
+This module contains some simple logging utilities for command line experiments.

 ### section_logger(level=0)